JCR94/pinterest-data-pipeline13/README.md

     - In order to do so, we had to create a serializer method `json_serial`, as dates stored as a `datetime.datetime`-type were not serializable.
     - We succesfully sent data to the cluster, and we can see it being stored in the S3 bucket.

+11. We set up the Databricks account.
+The Databricks account has already been granted access to the S3 bucket, and the credentials have been uploaded to Databricks as `authentication_credentials.csv`

+12. We mounted the S3 bucket to Databricks, and created three dataframes: `df_pin`, `df_geo`, and `df_user`, one for each table.

+13. Saved code used on Databricks to file `databricks-scripts.ipynb` notebook.

 ## Project description

 This project is part of the AICore immersive course in data engineering.